One of only 2 Makgeolli breweries in Canada, Vrooden is bringing the unique taste of traditional Korean alcohol to Canadians.

 For now, Carol plans to work hard to make Geonbae’s current product a popular commodity across Canada, but the plans for expansion once full production is underway are much more exciting.
 Carol intends to branch into Yakju production, and over time, introduce a lighter, fruit-flavoured Makgeolli.
 This drink will be found in cans rather than the usual glass bottles, but will embody some of the original Vrooden beer packaging.

-Finally, we would like to give an outline of where you can find Vrooden, and access their Geonbae Makgeolli.
-You can find Geonbae Makgeolli on Instagram, and discover more information here.
-While there is no current international sale of Geonbae Makgeolli, we think it would be a great tourist opportunity to visit one of Vrooden's locations in Canada to experience their beers and Makgeolli.
+To find Vrooden for yourself and access their Geonbae Makgeolli, check out their Instagram page and discover more information on their website.
+While there is no current international sale of Geonbae Makgeolli, we think it would be a great tourist opportunity to visit one of Vrooden’s locations in Canada to experience their beers and Makgeolli.
 Check out their website here.

 We had a great time speaking to Carol and finding out more about his journey into the Makgeolli market, and we can all agree that it has been a massive step to become the first source in Canada for quality traditional Korean alcohol.